Sanaa: Water and sanitation

 In the city of Sanaa itself, there was a continuous expansion of tap water supply under the National Water and Sanitation Authority (NSWA) through the end of the 1990s, but it was outpaced by the city's growth.
-The public water supply only served 40-50% of Sanaa residents by 2000.
+The public water supply only served 40–50% of Sanaa residents by 2000.
 The percentage has decreased in recent years: in 2009, it was estimated that 55% of residents were connected to the public water supply; in 2018, only 43% did.
 For residents without access to the municipal water network, the only option for drinking water is from tanker trucks, which is expensive.
-Access to tap water is also inconsistent between neighborhoods, and even in places where there is public water, water pressure can be too low, resulting in unreliable access for some households.
+Access to tap water is also inconsistent between neighbourhoods, and even in places where there is public water, water pressure can be too low, resulting in unreliable access for some households.
 Most households have access to water for less than one full day per week.
 There are also problems with pipe leakage, with estimates ranging from 40% to 60% of water being lost due to leaks.

 Additionally, there are problems with water quality in Sanaa due to wastewater getting into water pipes and also leaching down into the aquifer.
 A 2018 study found the water exceeded the limits for dissolved solids and coliform bacteria, including E. coli.
 Sana'nis tend to view the city's tap water as contaminated, choosing instead to buy filtered water in containers for drinking and cooking, which costs significantly more.
 Private kiosks using reverse osmosis to filter poor-quality groundwater are also popular.

-As of 2009, the average domestic water consumption in Sanaa was just 30 to 50 liters per day, which is far below the usual amount for city-dwellers in the Middle East.
+As of 2009, the average domestic water consumption in Sanaa was just 30 to 50 liters per day, which is far below the usual amount for city dwellers in the Middle East.

+In the pre-modern era, Sanaa used an irrigation called ghayls.
+These ran from external towns in peripheral areas and brought water into the city.
+They were responsible for much of Sanaa's water supply for most of its history.